Harry Potter in amusement parks: The Wizarding World of Harry Potter at Islands of Adventure

 A soft opening weekend was held for the media and reserved guests, starting on May 28, 2010.
 The park had two opening ceremonies that took place on June 16 and June 18, 2010.
 The first opening was reserved for the cast and crew of the Harry Potter films, J.K.
 Rowling (author of the novels), Universal Orlando Resort officials, as well as representatives from the media.
 The ceremony concluded with a fireworks display and a performance by the Orlando Philharmonic Orchestra, led by John Williams (composer of the music for the first three films).
 On June 18, the second ceremony occurred which officially opened The Wizarding World of Harry Potter to the public.
 Universal Orlando representative Bill Davis introduced the area to the audience which included actors from the films including Daniel Radcliffe, Rupert Grint, Michael Gambon, Warwick Davis, Tom Felton, Matthew Lewis, Bonnie Wright and James and Oliver Phelps.
 The NBC Today show and The Weather Channel broadcast segments live from the park.

-On December 6, 2011, Universal Parks & Resorts announced an expansion plan for The Wizarding World of Harry Potter.
+On December 6, 2011, Universal Destinations & Experiences announced an expansion plan for The Wizarding World of Harry Potter.
 The expansion has been described as "significant" by officials.
 Few other details have been released.

 The Wizarding World of Harry Potter at other parks

 On December 1, 2011, The Wall Street Journal reported a rumor from "people familiar with the matter" that Universal Studios Hollywood was going to add their version of Islands of Adventure's Wizarding World of Harry Potter.
-The report also detailed the possibility that Universal Parks & Resorts would open additional Harry Potter-themed areas at Universal Studios Singapore and Universal Studios Japan as well as a location in Spain.
+The report also detailed the possibility that Universal Destinations & Experiences would open additional Harry Potter-themed areas at Universal Studios Singapore and Universal Studios Japan as well as a location in Spain.
 This report was widely relayed by other media sources.
 On December 6, 2011, Universal officially announced plans to bring The Wizarding World of Harry Potter to Universal Studios Hollywood.
 A replica of Harry Potter and the Forbidden Journey and Hogwarts will be constructed.
 On May 5, 2012, the Los Angeles Times reported that Universal Studios Japan would also be receiving a The Wizarding World of Harry Potter by 2014.
 Harry Potter and the Forbidden Journey was also confirmed as one of the attractions.
 In 2019, Universal Studios Beijing announced that it would also open a The Wizarding World of Harry Potter with the park in 2021.